CoderDojo-Waregem/svg-tutorial/getting started/what software do I need/description/description.en.md

 ```

 If you have created a nice SVG image, don't forget to save it to your computer in a text file with the extension `.svg`!

-[SVG Viewer](https://www.svgviewer.dev/){: target="_blank"} is another online editor made specifically for designing SVG images.
-Conveniently, that editor indicates the border of the SVG image with a dashed line.
-You can also easily load images from your computer and save them to your computer.